Observation of non-sinusoidal current-phase relation in graphene Josephson junctions

 In this Letter, we present experimental measurements of the CPR in Josephson junctions having a single-layer graphene barrier.
-The junction is incorporated into a superconducting loop coupled to a dc SQUID which allows the junction phase to be extracted directly \cite{Waldram} (see Fig.1(a)).
+The junction is incorporated into a superconducting loop coupled to a dc SQUID which allows the junction phase to be extracted directly (see Fig.1a).
 We observe significant deviations from the typical sinusoidal behavior for short S-g-S junctions, where the junction length (\textit{L}) is less than the superconducting coherence length ($\xi$) in the junction.
 The deviations consist of a forward (positive) skewness in the CPR that varies as a function of critical current and is detectable at temperatures below 300mK.
-This behavior is different from typical metallic Josephson junctions \cite{likharev,Golubov}, and appears to be well-described by self-consistent tight-binding Bogoliubov de-Gennes (TB-BdG) calculations which consider the Dirac spectrum of graphene \cite{ABSprimary}.
+While this behavior is similar to that of a disordered superconductor-normal-superconductor (SNS) junction, it also appears to be well-described by self-consistent tight-binding Bogoliubov de-Gennes (TB-BdG) calculations which consider the Dirac spectrum of graphene \cite{ABSprimary}.
 The CPR curves of junctions with do not exhibit significant skewness.